Get 50% Discount Offer 26 Days

 Checking for Existing Directories

-This command creates my_directory only if it does not already exist, which is very useful for scripts that may run multiple times.
+This command creates my_directory only if it does not already exist, which is useful for scripts that run multiple times.

 Common Errors and Troubleshooting